-Safer Internet Center in BiH is extremely proud of this year's achievement for Safer Internet Day 2020.
-On 11 February 2020, Safer Internet Center BiH once again launched online quiz on online safety, which has been designed in cooperation with colleagues from Croatia's Center for Missing and Exploited Children (CZND).
-The quiz was organised in coordination with BiH SID committee members and supported by our sponsors and partners, including Microsoft BH, m:tel, Logosoft and Telemach, that provided valuable awards for children who scored 80 per cent or more in the online quiz.
-All the questions were updated and were designed to follow the emergence of new online trends.
-The questions were related to internet safety and mechanisms of protection from harmful content, as well as practical ways of combating online violence and illegal content.
+On 9 February 2021, IFS-EMMAUS will once again launch an online quiz on online safety, which has been designed in cooperation with colleagues from Croatia's Center for Missing and Exploited Children (CZND).
+The quiz will be organised in coordination with BiH SID committee members and supported by our sponsors and partners that will provide valuable awards for children who score 80 per cent or more in the online quiz.
+All the questions are updated each year and are designed to follow the emergence of new online trends.
+The questions are related to internet safety and mechanisms of protection from harmful content, as well as practical ways of combating online violence and illegal content.

 What we are doing to support the SID 2022 slogan of "Together for a better internet"…

 In the past eleven years, IFS-EMMAUS has implemented a comprehensive programme on prevention of online child abuse and exploitation through digital technologies in cooperation with the BiH Ministry of Security, law enforcement and judicial agencies, Ministries of Education and pedagogical institutes, civil society organisations and regional and international actors.
 Activities have included the establishment of the first online SOS Hotline for reporting online child abuse and exploitation - the interactive web portal www.sigurnodijete.ba - as well as education and prevention activities for children, teenagers, parents and educators, specifically computer science teachers across BiH.